-The Charles claims has a similar geological setting.
-It consists of a NE-striking horizon of amphibolitized basalt interbedded with banded iron formations and biotite-garnet paragneiss bands.
+The Charles project (61 claims, 31 km2) is located approximately 15 km east of the Blanche project, along the Trans-Taïga Road.
+The project consists of a NE-striking horizon of amphibolitized basalt interbedded with banded iron formations and biotite-garnet paragneiss bands.
 Ultramafic rocks have been observed.
 Linear magnetic highs have been identified in the SE portion of the project and show a spatial correlation with the iron formations.